How To Clean Copper Pans Using All Natural Ingredients Easily

 This technique made it sparkle again and it was by far the easiest way to clean any copper item!

-*With all of the techniques there were a few dark spots left behind.
+*With all of the techniques there were a few dark spots and discoloration left behind.
 I’m not sure what those are but I could not get some of them to budge for a perfect finish.

 So now that you have seen the best way in my opinion, here are some other tips: